StrickBan/Apartments-Web-Scraping/README.md

 # Houses-Web-Scraping
-Code to web scrape data from www.adondevivir.com for further data analysis
+I will be doing web scraping of apartment data from the website www.adondevivir.com using BeautifulSoup